 Barnes, one of the world's leading experts on brain aging, was one of 84 new members elected to the academy this week, along with 21 foreign associates, in recognition of their distinguished and continuing achievements in original research.
 Barnes is the only new member from Arizona.

 Election to membership in the academy is considered one of the highest honors a U.S. scientist or engineer can achieve.
+According to the academy, Barnes' election makes her the 14th living member from the UA.
+An additional 16 UA members are deceased.

 Barnes, who holds the UA's Evelyn F. McKnight Chair for Learning and Memory in Aging, is internationally recognized for her groundbreaking research on how the brain changes during the course of normal aging, and the consequences those changes have on memory and information processing.